 Mix Classic and Modern Features

-It is absolutely OK to use some classical features in a modern bathroom design.
+It is absolutely okay to use some classical features in a modern bathroom design.
 One popular classic design idea would be to install a claw foot tub.
 These have a great traditional look that works quite well in a modern bathroom.

 Align Wall and Floor Grout Lines

 Good design is consistent and thought out.
 Do not lay out the bathroom floor and the bathroom wall tiles separately.
-Lay them out together, you can make the wall grout lines match up with the floor grout lines.
+Lay them out together, so that you can make the wall grout lines match up with the floor grout lines.
 You want to think about how the tiles are centered and what they line up with.

 As an architect I have a job site meeting with the contractor when we do high end renovations and lay out all the tiles together.
-We also can do this in drawings but in my experience, doing it on the job site is more productive.
+We also can do this in drawings, but in my experience, doing it on the job site is more productive.

 Square or Rectilinear Fixtures and Accessories

 Square or rectilinear fixtures and accessories can be very modern and simple.
 A square sink also can be a good idea for your design.
-There are of course many modern round fixtures and accessories but consider both and see what suites your tastes.
+There are of course many modern round fixtures and accessories, but consider both and see what suites your tastes.